Industry8 min read

 Word of mouth from buyers

-The Tools You Build Around
+The Tools to Build Around

 The time and revenue implications of this choice are significant.
 Over a 25–30-survey peak season, the difference between 5 hours of desk time per survey and 2 hours is approximately 100–120 hours — roughly two to three working weeks.
 Those weeks can be used to conduct additional surveys, professional development, or simply to maintain work-life balance during the intensive season.